xianxianzhou/PrivadoID-docs/docs/wallet/push-notification.md

 Currently, to be able to implement a notification flow for a certain app, this app must be registered in the push gateway config.
 This can result in a centralization point for developers who want to use such feature and some expenses and efforts on support of the current gateway.

-For the Polygon ID wallet, this push service is used: [https://push-staging.polygonid.com/api/v1](https://push-staging.polygonid.com/api/v1).
+For the Uptick ID wallet, this push service is used: [https://push-staging.polygonid.com/api/v1](https://push-staging.polygonid.com/api/v1).

 Current notification flow: